omega-gg/VBML/software.md

 ## english / [français](fr/software.md)

-This document is a listing of VBML related software.
+This document is a listing of the different types of software related to VBML.
 Although, to be fair it's probably the very development of these tools that inspired VBML in the first place.
 These definitions are subject to evolve each time we get a clearer understanding of these new tools.

 ## Semantic Player